Deoxyribose-phosphate aldolase: Enzyme Mechanism

-Amongst aldolases, DERA is unique as it is the only enzyme to afford two aldehydes as products.
+Amongst aldolases, DERA is one of the 2 only aldolases able to use two aldehydes as substrate (the other one being FSA).
 Crystallography shows that the enzyme is a Class I aldolase, so the mechanism proceeds via the formation of a Schiff base with Lys167 at the active site.
 A nearby residue, Lys201, is critical to reaction by increasing the acidity of protonated Lys167, so Schiff base formation can occur more readily.

 As equilibrium of the reaction as written lies on the side of reactant, DERA can also used to catalyze the backward aldol reaction.
 The enzyme has been found to exhibit some promiscuity by accepting various carbonyl compounds as substrates: acetaldehyde can be replaced with other small aldehydes or acetone; and a variety of aldehydes can be used in place of D-glyceraldehyde 3-phosphate.
 However, due to the spatial arrangement of stabilizing interactions of the electrophilic aldehyde at the active site, the aldol reaction is stereospecific and gives the (S)-configuration at the reactive carbon.
 Molecular modeling of the active site showed a hydrophilic pocket formed by Thr170 and Lys172 to stabilize C2-hydroxy group of D-glyceraldehyde 3-phosphate, while the C2-hydrogen atom is stabilized in a hydrophobic pocket.
 When a racemic mixture of glyceraldehyde 3-phosphate is used as the substrate, only the D-isomer reacted.